ismailzabalawi/FomioMobile/docs/caching-guide.md

-# Fomio Mobile Caching Guide
+# Fomio Caching Guide

 ## Overview

-Fomio Mobile uses **TanStack Query (React Query)** as the primary caching and data fetching solution.
+Fomio uses **TanStack Query (React Query)** as the primary caching and data fetching solution.
 This guide outlines the rules, patterns, and best practices for working with the caching system.

 ## Core Principles